ben-grande/qusal/qusal/sys-git/README.md

 git init qubes-doc
 cd qubes-doc
 ```

 Add a remote using the Qrexec protocol:
 ```sh
 git remote add sg qrexec://@default/qubes-doc
 ```

-Test fetching:
+Test fetching from the newly added remote:
 ```sh
 git fetch sg
 ```

-You can then use that repository as usual, making commits.
+Make changes to the git repository as you normally would on any system.

 Push to the server and set it as the default upstream:
 ```sh